laderast/RBootcamp_old/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:100 skills:1 key:d599f92ec8
 ## Thinking about aesthetics
 The first thing we are going to is think about how we represent variables in a plot.
-We need to figure out what
+We need to figure out how to visually represent a variable in our dataset to some sort of aesthetic property.

 Take a look at this graph.
 What variable is mapped to y, and what is mapped to x, and what is mapped to color?